andytruong/gridster/README.md

-#GO1 - Gridster
+## GO1 - Gridster

 This library will provide a couple of interfaces and serializers to ouput Gridster settings.
 It comes with two default encoders such as Json and XML.
 It can then be used in a traditional implementation or an angular type implementation.

-##Grid
+## Grid

 This is the main Grid entity.
 It is used to represent the Gridster view.
 It contains blocks.

-##Block
+## Block

 This block entity specifies the block type, positioning on gridster.

-##Source
+## Source

-This specifies where the data / information will be gathered from. ** ie: Data Source **.
+This specifies where the data / information will be gathered from. **ie: Data Source**.

-###Encoders
+### Encoders

-Json and XML encoders are currently supported
+JSON is now.
+YAML, XML will come.

-#How to use
+## How to use

 Ensure that you have three type of entities.

 1. Grid implement GridInterfacegit st
 2. Block implement BlockInterface
 3. Source implement SourceInterface